Principles of Communication: 7 Pillars of Business Communication

 Lastly, your message must have a thorough understanding of your primary audience.
 Everything else – clarity, completeness, objectivity – results from your knowledge of your audience.
 Always know who you are writing for as it will influence the tone, voice and quality of your message.
 You can’t write to a company’s SVP the same way you would write to your colleague in the next cubicle, and you can’t write to a client the same way you would write to a SVP.

 Your message must reflect the age, education level, aims and objective of your audience.
 This is possible only if you thoroughly research your readers and can see things from their perspective.
-You can learn more about this subject in this free course on business strategy.

 Business communication is dramatically different from casual or literary communication.
 It has its own principles, objectives, language patterns.
 Mastering business communication will make you a more effective leader, increase your sphere of influence, and help improve workplace efficiency.
-This writing course from Udemy will teach you how to master the above seven principles of communication.